 And Disney has made it clear that content will be exclusive to Disney+.

 Disney+ price increase in Australia

-What content will be on Star?
+What content is on Star?

 In the announcement, Disney specifically spoke to content from "Disney Television Studios, FX, 20th Century Studios, 20th Television, and more" appearing under the Star banner.
 The more is, of course, wide with possibility.
 Other notable brands that could be included are ABC, Searchlight, Hotstar, Touchstone, The History Channel, A&E and ESPN.

 On 28 January 2021, Disney announced a whopping 605 TV shows and movies for its launch window.
 However, when Star arrived, there were an additional 29 TV shows and movies available to Australians.
 This included four Star Originals TV shows, which have been made exclusively for this channel.
 (Well, it was made exclusively for Hulu, which is what Star is called in the USA.)
 More Star Originals have been promised moving forward, too.

 The specifics of what additional content from those brands - and others - will arrive in the future is unclear.
 There will be a mess of existing licensing arrangements that will need to be sorted out with competing services.
 Like what we saw with the initial Disney launch, those previous arrangements will need to run their course before the affected content is made exclusive to Disney+.

 While the initial launch window does include some History Channel and ESPN documentary content, there's still a tonne more from that catalogue to leverage, too.